ga-wdi-boston/rails-paperclip/README.md

 ## Paperclip

-Paperclip is a gem that was created by a development shop called _**thoughtbot**_; it's a tool to simplify the process of integrating image upload (a common feature for web applications) into Rails.
+Paperclip is a gem that was created by a dev shop called [**thoughtbot**](https://thoughtbot.com/); it's a tool to simplify the process of integrating image upload (a common feature for web applications) into Rails.
 Although Paperclip can be used in conjunction with 3rd party storage systems like Amazon S3, it can also be used simply to upload images to an app on localhost.

 Together, we're going to walk through the steps of how you take an ordinary Rails application and incorporate image upload.
 Afterwards, if there's time, we'll look at how to integrate S3 as well.